hedsonmalata/hedsonmalata-ews-for-systemic-banking-distress/README.md

 * asset-quality fragility: loan-loss ratio (\(LLR>0.03\)); and
 * liquidity fragility: liquid assets to total assets (\(LIQ<0.20\)) or wholesale funding exceeding 20% of total funding (\(WFS>0.20\)).

 The composite stress score is the sum of these four indicators.
 The baseline severe-distress outcome equals one when at least two component conditions are triggered.
 When an underlying indicator is unavailable, its corresponding threshold comparison does not independently trigger a fragility condition.
-For the liquidity component, however, either available condition—low LIQ or high WFS—is sufficient to trigger liquidity fragility.
+For the liquidity component, however, either available condition; low LIQ or high WFS, is sufficient to trigger liquidity fragility.

 WFS is used in constructing the liquidity-fragility component but is not included among the four continuous lagged predictors in the baseline ridge-logit specification.